matrix-org/matrix-spec/content/appendices.md

 ### Canonical JSON

+To ensure that all implementations use the same JSON encoding we define "Canonical JSON".
+This should not be confused with other uses of "Canonical JSON" outside of the specification.

-We define the canonical JSON encoding for a value to be the shortest UTF-8 JSON encoding with dictionary keys lexicographically sorted by Unicode codepoint.
+We define this encoding for a value to be the shortest UTF-8 JSON encoding with dictionary keys lexicographically sorted by Unicode codepoint.
 Numbers in the JSON must be integers in the range `[-(2**53)+1, (2**53)-1]`.